DanutGavrus/7-2D-Mobile-Games-using-CSharp-in-Unity/README.md

 ### Warning !
 ```
 !
+If you can not extract the .rar, open a new terminal and write: sudo apt-get install unrar
+!
 For each game you might get a warning on phone because .apk files were not downloaded from Google Play Store, but those are trusted apks !
 For the .rar versions there is no warning.
 ```